sclarkstone/Milestone4/README.md

 * JSHint was used to to detect errors and potential problems in your JavaScript code.
 * Python -  using [pep8online](http://pep8online.com/) - app.py
 * in Gitpod - to see all errors in all files - python3 -m flake8

+### Automated testing
+* form
+* views - reviews found an issue where if you put in a url to the reviewd_details pages with a product id that did not yet have any reviews it would give an error 'type NoneType doesn't define __round__ method' due to the review_sum calculation not working. i put an if statement around the review_sum in the review_details def in the reviews view which corrected the error.
+* models

 ### User Acceptance Testing